lasseyls/Drupal-7-Gulp-Starter-Theme/README.md

 ## Summary

-Drupal 7 Starter Theme for use as a starting template for building custom themes.
+Drupal 7 Gulp Starter Theme for use as a starting template for building custom themes.
 Uses SCSS/SASS (with libsass compiler), HTML5 Boilerplate 5 with Modernizr and Normalize.css, and Gulp for all tasks.

 ## Usage

 The theme is setup to use [Gulp](http://gulpjs.com/) to compile SCSS => CSS, [TypeScript](http://www.typescriptlang.org/) => JavaScript (both with source maps), optimize images, and live browser reload using [BrowserSync](http://www.browsersync.io/), with flexibility to add any additional tasks via the Gulp-file.
 Alternatively, you can use [CodeKit](http://incident57.com/codekit/) or whatever else you prefer to compile the SCSS and manage the JavaScript.

-Rename folder to your theme name, rename .info file to your theme name, change the `src/scss/style.scss` intro block to your theme information.
-Open the theme directory in terminal and run `npm install` to pull in all Gulp dependencies.
-Run `gulp watch` to execute tasks.
-Code as you will.
-To optimize images, run `gulp imagemin`.
-To build for production run `gulp build`

 ## What it does: